eclipse-volttron/volttron-core/CONTRIBUTING.md

 Excessive branching and merging can make git history confusing.
 With that in mind

-- Squash your commits down to a few commits, or one commit, before submitting a pull request
+- [Squash your commits down to a few commits][squash], or one commit, before submitting a pull request
 - [Rebase your pull request changes on top of the current main][rebase].
 Pull requests shouldn't include merge commits.

 Submit your pull request when ready.
 Three checks will be kicked off automatically.